Justin Chatwin: 2011–2020: Television and films balance

 Chatwin starred as a detective tracking down a mysterious race of creatures in the TNT pilot Breed (2015), and also that year, he secured a recurring role in the third season of Orphan Black, playing opposite Tatiana Maslany and Kristian Bruun.
 The following year, Chatwin landed the role of cartoonist Cameron Hawthorne in the CBS summer series American Gothic, which centers upon a white-collar family dealing with a serial killer.
 As a result of the mixed reviews from critics and low ratings, CBS cancelled the show after one season.
-Chatwin then guest-starred on BBC's Doctor Who, portraying superhero The Ghost and his alter ego Grant Gordon in 2016 Christmas special "The Return of Doctor Mysterio".
+Chatwin then guest-starred on BBC's Doctor Who as superhero The Ghost and his alter ego Grant Gordon in the show's 2016 Christmas special "The Return of Doctor Mysterio".
 The episode pays homage to the comic book films, Christopher Reeve's Superman and Tobey Maguire's Spider-Man serving as inspiration for his character.
 Vulture critic Ross Ruediger praised Chatwin's "splendid" performance.

 2016 saw Chatwin appear in four independent films.
 The western drama Poor Boy premiered as part of the Viewpoints section at the Tribeca Film Festival, followed by a limited release two years later.
 Chatwin was then cast opposite Pierce Brosnan in the allegorical thriller Urge, where he starred as an artist unaffected by the title drug which is said to remove your inhibitions.
 In her 1-star review, Christy Lemire from RogerEbert.com called Aaron Kaufman's film "empty and unlikable as the characters themselves".
 The romantic comedy Unleashed, written and directed by Finn Taylor, stars Kate Micucci as a woman whose cat and dog are transformed into men (Chatwin and Steve Howey).
 In preparation for his role, Chatwin studied animal movement with Jean-Louis Rodrigue and Kristof Konrad, in order to embody the specific mannerisms and behavior.
 As the Audience Award winner at the 39th Mill Valley Film Festival, the film was met with generally positive reviews; Frank Scheck of The Hollywood Reporter opined that Unleashed works "thanks to its engaging female lead and the exuberantly physical performances of her co-stars".
 Lastly, Chatwin and Anna Camp played a couple trying to save their marriage in the time travel drama One Night.
 Following its world premiere at the Austin Film Festival, Minhal Baig's directorial debut was released nationwide early next year, with a mixed-to-negative response; despite noting the film's flawed script, Kimber Myers of the Los Angeles Times praised the "solid" performances of the cast.